-If you are highly sensitive to a particular food, you may have an allergic reaction by simply being near the food.
-Flying in airplanes where other passengers are eating peanuts or simply eating in a seafood restaurant may cause symptoms.
+If you are highly sensitive to a certain food, you may have an allergic reaction simply by being near where the food was prepared or served.

 Many people, but not all people, are allergic to foods that are similar or somehow related.
 This is called cross-reactivity.
 For example, if you are allergic to shrimp, you may also be allergic to other shellfish, like crab or lobster.
 If you are allergic to peanuts, you may be allergic to other members of the legume family, such as peas and beans.
 You don't need to stop eating a cross-reactive food if you show no signs of an allergic reaction to it.

 Oral allergy syndrome is a type of cross-reactivity.
 With this syndrome, people who have pollen allergies (such as a grass allergy) may develop itching, redness, and swelling of the lips and mouth when they eat fruits or vegetables that contain a protein that reacts with the pollen.
 These symptoms usually resolve quickly and do not involve other parts of the body.